sharmasapna/airbnb-analysis-using-causal-inference/README.md

 ```
 ├── home\n
 │   ├── airbnb_analysis.ipynb   --- Main Notebook with the analysis
-│   ├── model_tests_notebook.ipynb  		 --- R notebook with the tests used in the main notebook
+│   ├── Global Markov & Failthfulness.ipynb  		 --- R notebook with the tests used in the main notebook
-│   ├── data
+│
 │   ├── listings.csv        			---data directly from Airbnb
 │   ├── listings_manual.csv 			---listing with their price estimates, scrapped manually*
 │   ├── listings_full.csv   			---Feature rich dataset with all collected features*
-│   ├── images
+│
 ```